 The breadth of research interests represented within LUMS is quite large and it naturally leads to different PhD programmes, as detailed below.

 Irrespective of their discipline-specific characteristics, all of our PhD programmes feature compulsory modules during their first year and ample choices of optional research training modules at any point during your studies.
-Training opportunities are also available in our other three Faculties at Lancaster University and from other partner research institutions: Methods NW, NARTI, NWDTC, STOR-i.
+Training opportunities are also available in our other three Faculties at Lancaster University and from other partner research institutions: Methods NW, NARTI, NWSSDTP, STOR-i.

 LUMS offers the following PhD programmes, which are described in details below: